ResistancePlatform/resistance-dutch-auction-wallet/README.md

 3. Open "System Preferences > Security & Privacy".
 Click "Open Anyways" at the bottom.
 4. You will see a message that says ""Resistance Wallet is from an Unidentified Developer".
 Click "Open".
 5. Drag the Resistance Application Icon to the Applications folder as instructed by the popup menu.
+6. Open your Applications folder and Double-click "ReistanceWallet.app"

 ### Windows